-According to a research by Michigan, Hsp33 (a protein) tends to react with the bleach and thus killed the bacteria under test.
+According to Michigan’s research, Hsp33 (a protein) tends to react with bleach and thus killed the bacteria under test.

 As noted above, the chemical application is mainly as a disinfectant or cleaner.
-Its mainly loved for its great ability to kill various kinds of algae, mildews, and bacteria.
+It’s primarily loved for its remarkable ability to kill various algae, mildews, and bacteria.

-- Chemically, scientists say that Chlorine breaks down chromophore, which makes the compound to become non-reactive to all visible light.
+- Chemically, scientists say that Chlorine breaks down chromophore, making the compound non-reactive to all visible light.

-Why bleach isn’t effective for bed bugs
+Why bleach isn’t useful for bed bugs

-Below, I’ve outlined the reasons why you should avoid bleach as a bed bug control solution.
+- Below, I’ve outlined the reasons why you should avoid bleach as a bed bug control solution.

 1. Requires direct contact with bed bugs

-- Therefore, the homeowner would require to spray the chemical directly on the body of the bed bug – if not you’ll have missed the train.
+- Therefore, the homeowner would require to spray the chemical directly on the bed bug body – if not, you’ll have missed the train.

 2. Bleach can poison pets and humans

-When used in combination with HCl, bleach may result in a number of conditions such as acute lung injury, (ALI), adult respiratory distress syndrome (ARDS) or death.
-This may come in the form of chloramine, or chlorine dioxide.
+When used in combination with HCl, bleach may result in several conditions such as acute lung injury (ALI), adult respiratory distress syndrome (ARDS), or death.

 Also, bleach may react with human skin leading to chemical burns.

-3. Bed bug’s pheromones sense bleach from far
+3. bed bug’s pheromones sense bleach from far

 These C. hemipterus bugs use their pheromones to determine the type and concentration of chemicals or poisons in their environment and thus can escape if you’ve sprayed any bleach.

-Therefore, bleach will not be a great bed bug control solution since the bugs will simply detect the chemical and go into hiding.
+Therefore, bleach will not be a great bed bug control solution since the bugs will detect the chemical and go into hiding.

 4. Heat treatment is a better alternative

-For this you’ll do over 2 hours of heat treatment of your rooms at 140 degrees F. Such a treatment will allow you to kill bed bugs that are visible and those hiding inside cracks and crevices.
+For this, you’ll do over 2 hours of heat treatment of your rooms at 140 degrees F. Such a treatment will allow you to kill visible bed bugs and those hiding inside cracks and crevices.

-Equally, with this method, you’d not mainly require to undertake follow-up treatments as technique will kill even the bed bug nymphs and eggs.
+Equally, with this method, you’d not mainly require to undertake follow-up treatments as the technique will kill even the bed bug nymphs and eggs.

-Therefore, my conclusion is that you must avoid bleach and result in other roach solutions options such as heat treatment, roach bombs or roach killers.
+Therefore, my conclusion is that you must avoid bleach and result in other roach solutions options such as heat treatment, roach bombs, or roach killers.